Winter Weather Forecast 2021

 Will it be a snowy winter?
 Will it be an exceptionally cold winter?
 How bad a winter is it going to be?
-Without further ado, let’s start highlighting what kind of winter we’re going to have in the 2020-2021 season—and why.
+We’ve highlighted our regional weather summaries below to give you an idea of what kind of winter we’re going to have in the 2020-2021 season—and why.

 If you were hoping for a reprieve from harsh winter weather this year, we have some news that just might make you smile.
 We’re predicting a light winter for most of us here in the United States, with warmer-than-normal temperatures in the forecast for a large part of the country.

 Uncommonly chilly temperatures will be limited mostly to the western states and northeastern New England.
 Specifically, winter will be colder than normal in Maine; the Intermountain, Desert Southwest, and Pacific Southwest regions; and eastern Hawaii and above normal elsewhere.

 On the precipitation side of things, expect “wet” to be a wintertime constant, with rain or average to below-average snowfall to be the standard throughout most of the country.

 Specifically, precipitation will be below normal from Delmarva into North Carolina; in the southern Appalachians, Georgia, and Florida from the Ohio Valley westward to the Pacific and southward to the Gulf and Mexico; and in western Hawaii and above or near normal elsewhere.

 Snowfall will be greater than normal in the Northeast, Wisconsin, Upper Michigan, the High Plains, and northern Alaska and below normal in most other areas that receive snow.